Benedict-arowo/Job-Board/readme.md

 ## Features

 -   [x] User authentication for job seekers and employers.
-- [ ] Companies, being able to create, delete, and edit a company.
+-   [x] Companies, being able to create, delete, and edit a company.
-- [ ] Company owner being able to add users as employers
-- [ ] Job posting with details such as job title, description, company name, location, and more.
+-   [x] Job posting with details such as job title, description, company name, location, and more.
 -   [x] Job searching with filtering options.
-- [ ] Application submission for job seekers with resume and cover letter attachments.
 -   [ ] User profiles and company profiles for employers.
 -   [ ] Email notifications for important events (e.g., new job postings, job applications).
-- [ ] User dashboard to manage applications and job listings.
+-   [x] User dashboard to job listings.

+## Features I might add:

+-   Option to have jobs be able to create their own application template.
+-   Application submission for job seekers with resume and cover letter attachments.
-- [ ] Admin panel for site administrators.
+-   Admin panel for site administrators.

 ## Technologies Used